Philippines women's national basketball team: Early history

+BAP era

+The women's national team was organized by the Basketball Association of the Philippines (BAP), which was the recognized national sports association for basketball in the Philippines.

+The last national team under BAP before its suspension was the team mentored by head coach Raymond Celis who was preparing the Philippine women's national team for the 2005 SEA Games.
+The Samahang Basketbol ng Pilipinas (SBP) superseded the BAP in 2007.

 SBP era (2007–present)

 Perlas Pilipinas 1.0 (2007–2015)

 On 2007, Discovery Suites, a hotel brand, became the main sponsor of the women's national team.
 On 2008, Haydee Ong was appointed as head coach of the women's national team replacing Matthew "Fritz" Gaston, who guided the team to a bronze medal finish at the 2007 Southeast Asian Games in Thailand and a silver medal finish at the 2007 SEABA Championship for Women.
 Under Ong, the team won the gold medal at the 2010 SEABA Championship for Women, the country's first medal at the said tournament.
 The team previously won silver during the 1995, 1997, and 2007 editions of the tournament.

-The team pushed for the naturalization of 6'3" tall Chinese, Zheng Xiaojing, a move parallel to the naturalization of American-born Marcus Douthit for the men's national team.
-Zheng's naturalization process started with the filing of House Bill 02683 by Congressman Roberto Puno of Antipolo in August, about the same time as Douthit's.
-Head coach Ong lobbied the SBP and the Philippine Congress to hasten the naturalization process of Zheng so that she can join the national team for the 2011 editions of the FIBA Asia Championship and the Southeast Asian Games While Douthit was eventually naturalized, Zheng's naturalization was in limbo.
-In August 2014, team manager, Cynthia Tiu said that the team will focus on developing homegrown players than resort to naturalizing players.
-Tiu said that Zheng was disappointed but also said that a re-filing of her petition for naturalization cannot be done since Zheng is already married.
+However by February 2015, the team backed Discovery Suites was disbanded which the sponsor insisted was done without explanation.